compbiogroup/Approximation-Algorithm-for-Rearrangement-Distances-Considering-Repeated-Genes-and-Intergenic-Region/README.md

 # Approximation for Minimum Common Intergenic String Partition

-An $2k$ approximation algorithm for the Minimum Common Intergenic String Partition and Reverse Minimum Common Intergenic String Partition, where $k$ in the maximum number of copies of a given character in the strings.
+An 2k approximation algorithm for the Minimum Common Intergenic String Partition and Reverse Minimum Common Intergenic String Partition, where k in the maximum number of copies of a given character in the strings.

 ## Usage